tkunstek/serverless-authentication-boilerplate/README.md

 This project is aimed to be a generic authentication boilerplate for the [Serverless framework](http://www.serverless.com).

 This boilerplate is compatible with the Serverless v.0.5.3+.
-To install Serverless framework run `npm install -g serverless`.
+To install Serverless framework run `npm install -g serverless@0.5.5`.

+**I'm currently upgrading the boilerplate to work with Serverless v.1.0 beta**

 Webapp demo that uses this boilerplate: http://laardee.github.io/serverless-authentication-gh-pages